 - The IBM Research Lab has set up their only lab in Africa at the Catholic University of Eastern Africa, Langata Campus.
 The focus of their research is application of Big Data to Africa’s grand challenges in the areas of Energy, Health, Water, Education and Genomics.

 - In order to effectively engage in collaborative research in these areas with Universities in Kenya, IBM Research Africa in partnership with the Faculty of Science offers a one-semester course in Applied Computer Science to staff and students from universities and research institutions in Kenya.
 Each of the course units is taught by domain experts drawn from their pool of world-class Researchers

 - The pioneer class was held between February and April 2014.
-The next class will take place same time next year (2015).
+The next class followed up in 2015.

 - Successful completion of the course leads to an award of a Certificate of the Catholic University of Eastern Africa.